-What is the relationship between the summer internship and Northwestern University's Master's programs in Marriage and Family Therapy and Counseling Psychology?
+What is the relationship between the summer internship and Northwestern University's Master's programs in Marriage and Family Therapy and Counseling?
 What is the relationship between the summer internship and Northwestern University's PhD program in Clinical Psychology?

 The Family Institute at Northwestern University's summer internship for undergraduates is a completely separate, independent program from Northwestern University's undergraduate and graduate programs.
 However, some faculty members are associated with both the internship program and the various other degree programs at Northwestern University.

 Does the internship take place at the Evanston or Chicago location?

 Interns work at the Evanston location.

 Unfortunately, we cannot provide interns with housing or a stipend.
 Some interns have applied for grants through their own universities to cover living expenses.
 There are usually plenty of Northwestern students looking to sublet their apartments over the summer.
 Possible resources for finding apartments include Northwestern student government's sublet directory, The Daily Northwestern's classified ads and Craigslist.